 - Artificial Stupidity: The AI for the game is practically notorious for misusing the team you have if you don't make a team that makes sense to it, especially for those who don't know how the AI works and build teams poorly.
 A pain to handle because Galaxy League requires you to use it.

 - Androids Are People, Too: The Metro City Team under Thunder element are a collection of humans augmented into 'neo-humans' and outright androids.

-- Awesome, but Impractical: Due to the large variety of characters and their skills, some characters may fall into this category.
+- Due to the large variety of characters and their skills, some characters may fall into this category.